 Bee-sharp Honeybee is a brand new music work currently in development.
 It’s an independent art-science creation project, inspired by, and directly derived from the research of bees (with a focus on bee buzz frequencies/wing-beat speed).

-SO, in short, I’m creating quirky chamber orchestral music based on the bee-buzz (spanning a number of genres), to perform live, and accompany animated visuals derived from my hand-illustrated graphic scores.
+SO, in short, I’m creating quirky string orchestra music based on the bee-buzz (spanning a number of genres), to perform live, and accompany a live stream of bees, and animated visuals derived from my hand-illustrated graphic scores.
 It's my contribution to help spread the word about bee culture, promote bee research and educate the public about the importance of bees to human survival.
 Better bee-lieve it!
 It's a long journey and an ambitious project, so if you'd like to Bee A Contributor, we're now crowdfunding, to make this project come to life.
-Your contribution will assist directly with the animations and music development, and the possibility of including a live stream of bees, plus beats & samples made from the field recordings, during live performances.. this is why we'll need your help!
+Your contribution will go directly towards the animations and music development, and the possibility of including a live stream of bees, plus beats & samples made from the field recordings, during live performances.. this is why we'll need your help!

 During 2017 I spent time working with a community of Minnesotan hobby beekeepers, as well as scientists and researchers from the University of Minnesota (UMN) Bee Research Lab (USA).
 With access to bee-hives in a number of locations, I immersed myself in field recording, interviewing beekeepers, collating technical data, and analysing technical & musical (frequency) details of the bee buzz.
 Creating spectrograms (visual colour maps of frequency details) and frequency line graphs, I began to explore ways of creating music through the visuals of the frequensices.